gordillo-ramon/blog/content/post/2024-05_Stateful_apps_in_kubernetes_part1/index.md

 ![Screenshot Secret Synced](images/screenshots/secret-sync.png)

 Now it is time to deploy the database.
-As previously, we create the [stackgresql subscription](code/kubernetes/stackgres/stackgres-subscription.yaml).
+As previously, we create the [StackGres subscription](code/kubernetes/stackgres/stackgres-subscription.yaml).

 Then, create the cluster.
 We have tons of options to customize, but I would create a [simple one](code/kubernetes/stackgres/keycloak-postgresql-sgcluster.yaml) and stick to a secret reference to the one synced from the vault.